T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ^^^^^^^^

 After 'form load' with an existing record, the user epects to see the previous saved data.
-In case there is an *id* to *value* translation, the *value* does not exist in the database, instead it has to be fetched again dynamically from the LDAP server.
-A precise LDAP query has to be defined to force this:
+In case there is an *id* to *value* translation, the *value* does not exist in the database, instead it has to be fetched again dynamically.
+A precise LDAP or SQL query has to be defined to force this:

 * *Form.parameter* or *FormElement.parameter*:

   * *typeAheadLdapSearchPrefetch* = `(mail=?)`
+  * *typeAheadSqlPrefetch* = `SELECT firstName, ' ', lastName FROM person WHERE id = ?`

 This situation also applies in *pedantic* mode to verify the user input after each change.